GraysonArthofer/Movie_Sales_Time_Series/README.md

 ## Accuracy of Model

-- Used visualizations to determine is the time series improved the accuracy of the model.
+- Used visualizations to determine if the time series improved the accuracy of the model.

 ## Conclusion